Vande Mataram (album): Reception

 The album was met with overwhelming responses.
 Rahman became the first Indian artist of popular music to go international when Vande Mataram was released simultaneously in 28 countries across the world.
-Rahman himself performed live at Vijay Chowk in New Delhi on the eve of the Golden Jubilee of Indian Independence to a packed audience that comprised the Prime Minister of India, Inder Kumar Gujral.
+Rahman himself performed live at Vijay Chowk in New Delhi on August 14, 1997, the eve of the Golden Jubilee of India's independence, to a packed audience that comprised the Prime Minister of India, Inder Kumar Gujral.
 The album was a big success, selling over 500,000 copies in the first week, and over 1.5 million copies in India during 1997.
-It also did very well internationally, selling millions worldwide, and becoming the largest selling Indian non-film album internationally.
+It also did very well internationally, selling millions worldwide.

 Screen Indias reviewer said, "A. R. Rahman's tribute to India in its 50th year of independence was a well-synchronised effort.
 Both, Rahman's music and singing, were appreciated, and the lead track "Maa Tujhe Salaam", with its brilliant orchestration, is a befitting '90s ode to the motherland.
 Another highlight is Rahman's duet with Ustad Nusrat Fateh Ali Khan, "Gurus of Peace"."
 Allmusic's Stephen Thomas Erlewine gave the album a rating of 4.5 out of 5 stars, describing it as "a vibrant, exciting album that has the potential to reach beyond the traditional world music fan."

 Initially there was some negative criticism against Rahman for using phrases of India's national song "Vande Mataram" in the title track; "Maa Tujhe Salaam".
 With the immense popularity and widespread appeal for the song from all over India, much of this criticism was ignored.
 The song "Maa Tujhe Salaam" got repeated airplay in the world music category on radio and television channels across the world."Maa Tujhe Salaam" was also nominated for International Viewer's Choice Award for MTV India in 1998.

+"Maa Tujhe Salaam" is commonly used as an anthem by India's national sports teams.
+It is especially considered iconic for India's national cricket team as cricket is the most popular spectator sport in the country.
+The song's patriotic theme helps to unite everyone, boost morale, and represent pride in the team and the country.
+It is often played at matches, celebrations, events, and used in video packages.